Head shots are laid back and can be a lot of fun; you can just play around, trying to come up with something creative.

 I’m not sure, however, that either of those are particularly good reasons.
 Whether this is the real reason or not, I think that the most likely explanation is the effect that black and white has on a photo.

-Most of us can imagine the true skin colour from a black and white photo, so colour isn’t that important.
+Most of us can imagine the true skin color from a black and white photo, so the color isn’t that important.
 What is important is the effect that it has on the form and structure of a face—you can see these details much more clearly.

-Black and white depends so much more on form for good photography than colour, so it’s important to include texture in the photo.
+Black and white depend so much more on form for good photography than color, so it’s important to include texture in the photo.

 To produce texture in the background, I used a wooden door—compare this to the plain white backgrounds that you’re probably used to seeing and you’ll see exactly why I did this in the section below.

 We played around with his hair for quite a while, trying to find where it looked best.
 We maximized the texture by playing around with the lighting, which I’ll explain in more detail further down the post.

 The beard was simple but the shirt was a little trickier.
 For the shirt to rest the way it did, I had the subject sit down on a stool with his left arm up so that small ruffles would appear.

 When my client first approached me, he asked for a set of headshots in black and white, on a plain background.
 Immediately, alarm bells started ringing.

 I find plain white backgrounds boring and would never choose to use one myself but I do see why he asked.